bengreatrix/cops_and_robbers_project/README_template.md

 *insert image*

 Be careful not to be caught by the Copbot.
-If the Copbot gets too close to you (roughly a half meter) you will see the message below in your Robber.py terminal and you will lose the game.
+If the Copbot gets too close to you (roughly a half meter) you will see the message below in your Robber.py terminal, signifying that you have lost the game.

 ### Game Mode 2: